 Calling the 'getArea' method from 'Rectangle''s interface will now invoke 'Triangle''s implementation.
+This is called polymorphism-when a method call causes a different method to be executed depending on the type of object that invokes the method.
+Note that polymorphism requires the use of references or pointers.

 '''

+Triangle t { 2,3 };

 Rectangle& r = t;

 r.getArea(); // 3 (23/2) calls Triangle's version

 '''

 C++11 added the 'override' specifier, which indicates that a method is intended to replace an inherited method.
 Using this specifier allows the compiler to check that there is a virtual method with that same signature.
-This prevents the possibility of accidentally creating a new virtual method.
+This prevents the possibility of accidentally creating a new virtual method in a derived class.
+It is recommended to always include this specifier when overriding methods.